2021 BYU Cougars football team

 The 2021 BYU Cougars football team represented Brigham Young University in the 2021 NCAA Division I FBS football season.
 The Cougars were led by sixth-year head coach Kalani Sitake and played their home games at LaVell Edwards Stadium.
 This was the eleventh year BYU competed as an NCAA Division I FBS independent.
 The Cougars finished with 10 wins for the second year in a row.

 Before the season

-Previous season
+Departures to NFL

-In an unprecedented season deeply impacted by the COVID-19 pandemic, the Cougars finished the 2020 season 11–1.
-This was BYU's first 11-win season since 2009, and their first one-loss season since 1996.
-They finished the season ranked No. 11 in both the AP and Coaches Poll Top 25.
-The team finished highly ranked in both offensive and defensive numbers.
 Quarterback Zach Wilson, offensive lineman Brady Christensen, and wide receiver Dax Milne all opted to forego their senior seasons and leave early for the NFL Draft.

 Wilson became the highest draft pick in program history when he was selected second overall by the New York Jets.
 Christensen was selected in the third round by the Carolina Panthers, while Milne and two seniors, nose tackle Khyiris Tonga and defensive back Chris Wilcox, were each selected in the seventh round by the Washington Football Team, Chicago Bears, and Tampa Bay Buccaneers, respectively.
 Seven other players signed undrafted free agent contracts with NFL teams.
 The five players selected marked the most in program history since 2002.